yoav-klein/java/Spring/05-spring-mvc/10-spring-security/02-filter-chain-proxy/README.md

 The SecurityFilterChain is configured to intercept all requests by the uri-pattern, and apply 2 Filters: `firstFilter` and `secondFilter`.
 These are simple filters that just add some text to the response.

+## Important note
+---
+This is not the way we'll work with `FilterChainProxy` in the everyday.
+In the next example, we'll see how `FilterChainProxy` is automatically created as a bean and configured with `SecurityFilterChain` when including the appropriate elements in the `app-context.xml` file.